OshankKashyap/linux-cpu-optimizer/README.md

 WantedBy=multi-user.target
 ```

-Now the service is created.
-Now, you only need to enable and start it.
+The service has now been built.
+You only need to enable and start it at this point.
 ```
 sudo systemctl enable cpu-optimizer.service sudo systemctl start cpu-optimzer.service
 ```

-To check the status of cpu-optimzer, enter:
+Enter the command to check the status of cpu-optimizer.
 ```
 sudo systemctl status cpu-optimizer.service
 ```